enclave-networks/api-automation-scripts/reports/platform-reachability-report/README.md

 # Availability report for the Enclave Platform

-This script resolves and attempts to connect to key hostnames and IP addresses which comprise the Enclave platform.
-Use this script if you're having trouble enrolling, or establishing connectivity with Enclave.
-Note that PowerShell is rather slow to open TCP sockets, so the latency is not representative of real-world conditions.
-ICMP checks performed by PowerShell however, are quite accurate.
+This script resolves and attempts to connect to key hostnames and IP addresses that comprise the Enclave platform.
+Use this script if you're having trouble enrolling or establishing connectivity with Enclave.
+Note that PowerShell is relatively slow at opening TCP sockets, so the latency may not be representative of real-world conditions.
+However, ICMP checks performed by PowerShell are quite accurate.

 Example output: